-As of 31 January 2020, estimated recoverable amount of the CGU exceeded its carrying amount by approximately TL 49,658.
+As of 31 January 2021, estimated recoverable amount of the CGU exceeded its carrying amount by approximately TL 69,868.
 Management has identified that a reasonably possible change in two key assumptions could cause the carrying amount to exceed the recoverable amount.
-When other variables are constant in the impairment test, CGU's recoverable amount is equal to book value when 16.7% increase in discount rate and the other variables keeping constant for the estimated recoverable amount equal to book value.
-Likewise, CGU's recoverable amount is equal to book value when 26.2% decrease in EBITDA / net sales ratio.